amachadove/pastebin/README.md

 # patebin
-Example of patebin with java + spring boot + react
+Example of pastebin with java + spring boot + react